houzyk/thephilosophicalcode/content/articles/irregular-javascript-expressions.md

 Chomsky's hierarchy is a containment hierarchy of classes of formal languages.
 The further out the hierarchy, the more complex the languages get.
 Traditionally, regular languages occupy the innermost layer with context-free languages immediately surrounding them.

-For our current purposes, the hierarchy allows us to visualise that each level in the hierarchy corresponds to a different class of languages.
+For our current purposes, the hierarchy allows us to visualise that each layer in the hierarchy corresponds to a different class of languages.
 In particular, it also hints at how different classes of languages are denoted by different language denoting mechanisms.

 ### 1.3 Language denoting mechanisms

 Informally, a language denoting mechanism is a well-defined system for denoting a class of languages.

 For our current purposes, we'll say that a system consists of well-defined instances.
 In particular, there are strict, rigorous and exhaustive rules governing these instances.
-For example, we may roughly consider the different types behind Python as a well-defined system.
+As a rough example, we may consider the different types behind Python as a well-defined system.
 Its instances are valid Python types like `bool` or `str`.
 Each instance is governed by strict, rigorous and exhaustive rules - the `for` keyword cannot be a Python type.
 Moreover, each instance must denote a language (a set of strings).
 For example, syntactically, the `bool` type denotes `'True'` and `'False'`.
 Naturally, a language denoting mechanism denotes the class of all languages denoted by its instances.

 In summary, a language denoting mechanism must satisfy the following properties: